 A dedicated UX researcher attending to your product can really make a difference.
 For this reason, I definitely ask about it when I’m talking with a UX firm.

 As a good follow-up question, ask if you can join the user tests and interviews.
-The best researchers love when different business and product leaders attend their research sessions, as it makes much easier to communicate the most important findings.
+The best researchers love when different business and product leaders attend their research sessions, as it makes it much easier to communicate the most important findings.
 Those who do real research will appreciate your presence.

 3. Will the UX designers work full time on my product?